homeflow/homeflow.github.io/_posts/location-guides/2015-04-10-results-location-blocks.md

 modal-id: results-location-blocks
 category: location-guides
 ---
 In this example we can search the nodes for the location page and return all of the node items for that node.
-So this means for a results location page we can return content such as local branch information, content_chunks, properties and more for the area guide.
+So this means for a results location page, we can return content such as local branch information, content_chunks, properties and more for the area guide.
+The location must be assigned to the node in the backend before the location node can be queried.

-You need only assign the node once to the slug if using multiple blocks on a page:

-{% highlight html %}
-{% raw %}
-{% assign hf_node = 'slug-name' | location_node_by_slug %}
-{% endraw %}
-{% endhighlight %}

 Branch node: